 Prydaen are a feline-like race who are very proud and solitary.
 They have improved reflexes and charisma, but poor discipline.
 Like gnomes, they are found among almost all guilds.

 While normally Human-like in appearance, the Rakash transform into a wolf-human hybrid on a full moon.
 They have improved stamina and discipline, but lack agility and wisdom.
 They are often thieves, rangers, and other guilds focused on Survival skills.

 The S'Kra Mur are a lizard-like race with improved strength but poor mental abilities.
 They are often Warrior Mages, Barbarians, and Thieves.
 They possess the ability to hiss instead of speak, which gives their speech a snake-like feel.

 There are also policies governing character names.
-Names should be appropriate to the setting (Gunhaver Jones is no good), be in-character (Baseballfan Smith is no good), and should not be taken from existing fiction (Gimli McLegolas is no good).
+Names should be appropriate to the setting (Gunhaver Jones would not be acceptable), be in-character (Baseballfan Smith would not be acceptable), and should not be taken from existing fiction (Gimli McLegolas would not be acceptable).
 The BADNAME command exists for characters to report poor naming choices, and characters with offending names will be asked to rename their characters.

 PvP in DragonRealms is fairly structured, but there are also many ways to abuse the system.
 Players can set their stance on PvP (Open, which means they're always up for it; Closed, which means they don't want any PvP interaction; Guarded, which means they're up for PvP if it's appropriate for Roleplaying reasons).
-Players can change their stance once every 48 hours, and it may be automatically changed when you take certain actions like attacking another player, or stealing from someone.
+Players can change their stance once every 48 hours, and it may be automatically changed upon taking certain actions, such as attacking another player or stealing from someone.
 However, if someone feels they were unjustly attacked and killed, they can REPORT the issue, and Simutronics staff may step in and attempt to resolve the issue.
 If someone is out of line with regards to PvP, the staff may take action and suspend them from the game.